What are Tier 1 grants?

-Short-term projects that include, but are not limited to, the purchase of furnishings, equipment and appliances, vehicles, technology, building construction/renovations/restorations, medical equipment, sports equipment, scientific equipment, musical instruments, and library collections (books and a/v), etc. For projects that do not fit within these examples, please consult with Rasmuson Foundation program staff.
+Time-limited projects that include, but are not limited to, furnishings, appliances, vehicles, technology upgrades, building construction and renovation, medical equipment, sports equipment, scientific equipment, musical instruments, library collections (books and a/v), etc. For projects that do not fit within these examples, please consult with Rasmuson Foundation program staff.

-On a limited basis, the Foundation will also consider:
+On a limited basis, the Foundation will also consider creative works.

-Creative works: Eligible activities include film and documentary projects, books, new creative work, exhibits and other cultural projects.
+Eligible activities include film and documentary projects, studies/reports, books, exhibits and other cultural projects.
 Successful applications demonstrate a strong Alaska-specific context, significant community impact, and a well-developed distribution plan, if applicable.

-Applications are evaluated based on the budget, scope of work, and expected outcomes.
+Applications are evaluated based on the budget, scope of work, and expected outcomes of the project.
 Applications are also evaluated for the organization’s track record, fiscal and management capacity, an active board and experienced staff, sources of financial support, and the project’s benefit to the organization and the community it serves.
 The Foundation places a priority on organizations in which all board members contribute financially.

 What we don’t fund

-Rasmuson Foundation generally does not support: projects associated with core government functions such as roads, utilities, and public safety; in general, K-12 education; general operations, administrative, indirect, or overhead costs; deficits or debt reduction; endowments; scholarships; fund-raising events or sponsorships; reimbursement for items already purchased.
+Rasmuson Foundation generally does not support: projects associated with core government functions such as roads, utilities, and public safety; in general, K-12 education; general program operations, administrative, indirect, or overhead costs; deficits or debt reduction; endowments; scholarships; fundraising events or sponsorships; reimbursement for items already purchased.

 If your project is declined, you may call a program officer to discuss it.
 A project that has been declined will not be considered again.
 However, you may submit an application for a different project at any time.